Acts 2:1-41 – Sunday 30th May AD32 or Sunday 24th May AD33 most likely dates.

 Time frame, the 7th Sunday or 50 days or 7 weeks after the resurrection of Jesus.
 The first weekly Sabbath after Pentecost was called The Feast of First Fruits.

-A live changing experience happened God sent tongues of fire.
+A life-changing experience happened God sent tongues of fire.

 Peter’s first sermon out of many now he came the spokesman for the group after he had been filled with the Spirit.